Available in 2 sizes: 5 lb. Box, 50 lb. Bag

 Listed by the Organic Materials Review Institute for use in organic production.

 1 cup ≈ 1 lb; ¼ cup ≈ 4 oz; 1 tbsp ≈ 1 oz

 Vegetable Gardens & Flower Beds:

-To prepare new gardens, apply 1-2 lbs. per 100 square feet and thoroughly mix into the top 3″ of soil.
-To feed established plants, side dress 1-2 tbsp. per plant, depending on size of plant, once each month during the growing season.
+To prepare new gardens, apply 1-2 lbs per 100 square feet and thoroughly mix into the top 3″ of soil.
+To feed established plants, side dress 1-2 tablespoons per plant, depending on size of plant, once each month during the growing season.

-For new plantings, mix 1 tbsp. per gallon of soil and mix thoroughly or add 1-2 lbs. per cubic yard.
-For established plants, lightly mix 1-2 tsp. per gallon into the soil surface once each month during the growing season.
+For new plantings, mix 1 tablespoon per gallon of soil and mix thoroughly OR add 1-2 lbs per cubic yard.
+For established plants, lightly mix 1-2 teaspoons per gallon into the soil surface once each month during the growing season.

 Trees & Shrubs:

 Spread ½ -1 lb per 1″ of trunk diameter around the base outwards to the drip line, mix into soil surface and water in well.
 For new trees, prepare transplant hole and mix ¼ – ½ cup with the backfill soil.
 Use amended soil to fill in around new tree and water in well.

 Apply 200-500 lbs per acre depending on soil analysis, research data or specific crop needs.